 The Tokyo Stock Exchange

-TOKYO, Jan 16 (Reuters) – Japan’s Nikkei share average slipped for a second consecutive session on Friday, as investors took a breather following a rally that was driven by hopes for expanded fiscal stimulus.
+TOKYO, Jan 16 (Reuters) – Japan’s Nikkei share average fell for a second consecutive session on Friday as investors took a breather from a rally driven by hopes for more fiscal stimulus.

-The Nikkei has risen 3.7% this week and the Topix has added 4%, following a report that Prime Minister Sanae Takaichi might dissolve parliament this month and call for a general election in February.
-The report was confirmed by the Liberal Democratic Party’s secretary general on Wednesday.
+The two indexes rose nearly 4% this week following a report over the weekend that Prime Minister Sanae Takaichi might dissolve parliament this month and call for a general election in February.
+The Liberal Democratic Party’s secretary generalconfirmed the report on Wednesday.

-For the month, the Nikkei and the Topix both have gained more than 7%.
+For the month, the Nikkei and the Topix gained more than 7% so far.

 “The market priced in the best political scenario where the LDP boosts seats at the election and Takaichi gets backing for spending plans that the stock market has high expectations on.”